Build a superior outbound sales strategy with HubSpot and Salesforce

 The way to get there is simple but powerful:

-- Focus on the highest-value problems first, then identify companies most likely facing the same issues.
+• Focus on high-value problems first: Identify companies most likely facing the same issues you have already mastered.

-- Engage prospects across channels (email, LinkedIn, even calls), validating that they share the challenges you’ve solved before.
+• Engage across channels: Use email, LinkedIn, and calls to validate that they share the challenges you have solved before.

 This flips outbound on its head.
 Instead of asking for a meeting as the first step, you earn the meeting by solving first.